Design Awards, Allied Design and Technology, and Stage Management Fellowships

 Stage Management at Festival

-Stage management competition finalists may gain hands-on experience by managing festival events.
+Stage management competition finalists may gain hands-on experience by managing virtual festival events.
 For more information, go here.

 Master Classes, Panels and Workshops